RTB4FREE/campaign-manager/README.md

 Docker Image
 ------------

-RTB4Free campaign manager can be deployed as a Docker container.
+RTB4Free campaign manager can be deployed using Docker.

 Build the Docker image: